matyus/matyus.github.com/_posts/2023-02-10-did-they-pass-the-coding-exercise.md

 Since hiring is an extremely expensive process (in terms of time, energy, money, everything), derisking each new hire is immensely important.[^recovery]

 If the only thing your team learns during the coding exercise was that the candidate couldn't solve the contrived problem then you are probably missing the forest for the trees.

 [^recovery]: As a candidate, it's takes a lot to put yourself out there in an interview.
 You might feel good about how everything went but still not get the job.
-Conversely, I wouldn't want a candidate accepting a job offer that they didn't feel good about.
-You can't force these things.
-Fitness is not singular.
-A power lifter and a marathon runner aren’t exactly interachangeable.
+Conversely, you probably shouldn't accept a job offer that you don't feel good about.
+In this sense, "fitness" is the sum of two things being greater than the whole.
+Also, power lifter and a marathon runner aren’t exactly interachangeable.
 There will be times where our team interviews an amazing marathoner but we know we need a strong power lifter, and we have to pass on the marathoner.
-You can't let your sense of self-worth be dictated by the number of offers you get—especially in a tough job market—where your livelihood could literally be on the line.
-No matter how hard it gets, it's not something to be take personally.